zeta1999/korali/doc/mkdocs/docs/plots/plotcmaes.md

 ### Shekel function

-The following figure shows the results of an unsuccessful mazimization of the negative of the [Shekel](https://en.wikipedia.org/wiki/Shekel_function) function in 4 dimensions and with 10 local maxima.
+The following figure shows the results of an unsuccessful maximization of the negative of the [Shekel](https://en.wikipedia.org/wiki/Shekel_function) function in 4 dimensions and with 10 local maxima.